 The Western States Folklore Society (formerly California Folklore Society) holds Annual Meetings to encourage professional and amateur folklorists to meet each other, present papers, and engage in discussions of all aspects of folklore and folklife.
 The Meetings, usually held on a weekend in April and extending from Friday through Sunday morning, are hosted by different colleges or universities throughout the western states from the Rockies to the Pacific.
 The 2017 Annual Meeting will be held at the University of Oregon, Eugene, on 21-22 April 2017, and we are planning to meet jointly with the Association of Western States Folklorists (AWSF).
 Please put these dates on your calendar and check the website as plans develop.
 We hope to see you there.
 Click on the 2017 Meeting button for further information.
 Note that you can now pay your registration fee by PayPal or credit card.

-For 2017, abstracts of proposed papers are due by February 15, 2017.
+Note, the deadling for abstracts of proposed papers have been extended to February 24, 2017.
 Abstracts must be 100-150 words in length and must be accompanied by a registration fee.
 You can email abstracts to the Abstract Review Committee at firstname.lastname@example.org.
 For further information, visit the 2017 Meeting page:

 1286 University of Oregon